cviviers/graph-physics/README.md

 ## Colab Wise

-- [ ] One notebook for the cylinder
+- [X] One notebook for the cylinder
-- [ ] One notebook for the 3D plate
+- [X] One notebook for the coarse aneurysm
-- [ ] One notebook for the coarse aneurysm
+- [ ] Add repo on papers with code
-- [ ] Function to display a graph + add to doc

 ## Dev wise